IMsumitkumar/Flipkart-product-review-scrapper-Django/README.md

 - It is deployed on Heroku Cloud so you can use the webapp using https://flip-review-scrapper.herokuapp.com/`
 ---
-LINK (DEPLOYED ON HEROKU) : https://flip-review-scrapper.herokuapp.com/
+LINK (DEPLOYED ON HEROKU) using Django : https://flip-review-scrapper.herokuapp.com/ LINK (DEPLOYED ON HEROKU) using Flask : https://flipkart-review-scrapper-flask.herokuapp.com/

+Django version of the same app can be found here : https://github.com/IMsumitkumar/flipkart-product-reviews-scrapper-FLASK
 ---
 ### Instructions to run in your local machine: